 And using them as a marketing or advertising method is not as easy to track performance-wise as online advertising.

 But the same goals still apply to real estate signs.

-You probably want to generate leads with them without having to experiment a lot, and A/B testing is quite challenging to do.
+You probably want to generate real estate leads with them without experimenting a lot, and A/B testing is quite challenging.

 Nevertheless, you probably still want the best chances to convert drive-bys into leads from the get-go.